 You can also apply for property orders before the divorce as soon as you are separated.
 However, you have to bring a proceeding for a property settlement within one year of your divorce being granted.

 If you need more information, please visit the Federal Circuit Court.

-If you need legal assistance with your divorce, custody of your children or property settlement, please contact us on www.lawcircuit.com.au or call us at 0418631798 or email us to email@example.com
+If you need help to find a lawyer, specialising in Family Law, who can give you advice and assistance with your divorce, custody of your children or property settlement, please contact us on www.lawcircuit.com.au or call us at 0418631798 or email us at firstname.lastname@example.org

 In Law Circuit, we are focused to connect you with the best legal services to solve your problem.
 We are here to make your legal journey easier.